theClarkSell/HTML5-Compiler/3- CSS3/readme.md

 5. Now, refresh the page and make sure the new font shows up.
 View the Network tab of your browser and note how the browser loaded the font file (.woff, .oft, etc.) behind the scenes for you.

-6. You'll notice that our @font-face declaration includes multople formats.
+6. You'll notice that our @font-face declaration includes multiple formats.
 Try loading the page in multiple browsers to see which browsers use which formats.

 ***Question to consider:*** If you were to serve fonts from your server to users through the browser, what information might your server need to have about fonts to enable this capability?